UAE Guide: What are VAT Designated Zones in Dubai?

 Designated Zones are areas identified by the Dubai Cabinet as eligible for special treatment under the UAE VAT law.
-A Designated Zone must be a specific fenced area, in addition to meeting all of the following requirements:
+A Designated Zone in Dubai, UAE must be a specific fenced area, in addition to meeting all of the following requirements:

 (1) It must adhere to strict control criteria laid out by the government.